StanBoyet/blog/_posts/2024-12-09-random-tests.md

 ## What should we expect as a result?

-### We want repeatibility
+### We want repeatability
-In our CI/CD pipeline, we want _meaning_ behing a failure.
+In our CI/CD pipeline, we want _meaning_ behind a failure.
 Nothing more frustrating that a red test-suite following a change that has nothing to do with said-failure.
 It failure there is, I want and expect it to be related to what I just changed.

-Not entirely related to randomness but very much related to repeatibility: we used to have a failing test-suite on thursday afternoons.
+Not entirely related to randomness but very much related to repeatability: we used to have a failing test-suite on thursday afternoons.
 Why?
 As you've guessed it: week-end was just around the corner and we were trying to compute work-week deadlines.
 During this half-day, our test data was skewed and we could not deploy on thursdays.
 Of course I'm exaggerating, we weren't stuck per se, but for the sake of the thought experiment, try to explain to your support team that on Thursday afternoons you can't deploy fixes because... it's thursday.
 (Please don't, at least invent something about [cosmic rays](https://en.wikipedia.org/wiki/Soft_error#Cosmic_rays_creating_energetic_neutrons_and_protons))

 ### Cover those edge-cases
 As stated before, I would not advise to start with that, but it should be the objective you have in mind.
 Why?
 Because the day the pipeline breaks, it's for a good reason.
 You know the failure is relevant _now_.
 Not on thursday afternoons or in 150 attempts.